Frequently Asked Questions: Travel Insurance

 We strongly recommend that all guests have, at minimum, medical evacuation insurance for Lindblad adventure cruises.
 While this is not required, we make this strong suggestion in the interest of our guests' safety.
 We recommend that your chosen independent insurance plan includes at least $250,000 in medical evacuation coverage.
 To protect your investment and to provide peace of mind while you travel, we also strongly recommend purchasing comprehensive travel insurance.
 Plans may cover everything from medical treatment to trip cancellations and delays and lost luggage.

-The “plan cost” is the actual $48 cost of the Emergency Assistance Plan.
+The “plan cost” is the actual $48 cost of the Medical Evacuation Only Plan.
 If you have a medical evacuation emergency, you will be covered for the transportation up to $250,000.
 If you cancel your trip due to a covered reason, you will be reimbursed the $48 plan purchase price.
 If you wish to cover your full trip cost, you will need to purchase the full coverage policy.
 If this still doesn’t make sense to you, give us a call, and we’d be happy to go over it.

-We think about insurance like this: You purchase insurance in the hope that you will never have to use it, but you’re glad you have it when you do need it.
+We think about insurance like this: You purchase insurance in the hope that you will never need to use it, but you’re glad you have it when you do need it.
 That said, choosing a travel insurance policy is a personal decision that reflects the type of coverage you need and prefer.
 We hope the information provided here is helpful in answering some of your questions as you contemplate these important decisions.

-In the event you do have to file a claim, we are committed to helping you through the entire process.
+In the event you do need to file a claim, we are committed to helping you through the entire process.
 We will assist you with paperwork and make sure you have all the information you need to expedite a smooth claim process.